How do I know that my baby is getting enough?

 Late signs of hunger are:

-If baby is too upset, try placing Baby skin-to-skin.
-This can help Baby relax.
+Tip: If baby is too upset, try placing baby skin-to-skin.
+This can help baby relax.

 Signs of fullness are:

-A healthy full term baby can eat for however long he or she likes.
+A healthy full-term baby can eat for however long they like.
 There is no time limit.
 Time between feeds may vary.
 There will be days that all the baby wants to do is feed.
 This is normal.
 It does not mean that you don’t have enough milk.

 Try to allow your baby to finish one breast before offering the other breast.
 The longer that baby is at one breast, the more energy filled milk baby will get.